holomodular/ServiceQuery/README.md

 }
 ```

-## Documentation
+## Packages Available
-Comprehensive documentation is available on our website at http://ServiceQuery.com including tables for supported data types and operations by .NET Framework version and database engine.
+The following NuGet packages are available for provider-specific implementations.

-## ServiceQuery.AzureDataTables
+### ServiceQuery.AzureDataTables
-Azure Data Tables has certain limitations, such as lack of support for aggregate functions, string comparisons and ordering.
+Support for Azure Data Tables (Storage Account) and async methods.
+Azure Data Tables has several limitations, such as lack of support for aggregate functions, string comparisons and ordering.
-Our companion NuGet package <b>ServiceQuery.AzureDataTables</b> provides a solution to these limitations, allowing you to use standard operations and execute requests seamlessly.
-The solution is to download all records and then perform the query using an internal list.
+This package provides a solution to these limitations, allowing you to use all standard operations and execute requests seamlessly.
+The solution downloads all records and then performs the query and unsupported functions using an internal list.
 See our example project for more information.

+### ServiceQuery.EntityFrameworkCore
+Support for Microsoft Entity Framework Core (EFC) and async methods.
+Note: For the .NET 8 runtime, we reference EFC version 9.
+Use ServiceQuery.EntityFrameworkCore8 if you need EFC version 8.

+### ServiceQuery.EntityFrameworkCore8
+Support for Microsoft Entity Framework Core (EFC) version 8 for the .NET 8 runtime.

+### ServiceQuery.MongoDb
+Support for MongoDb.

 ## Building and Executing a Query
 Construct queries using the ServiceQueryRequestBuilder object: